tsuryo/AndroExecutor/README.md

 # AndroExecutor
 Using ThreadPool is easy with AndroExecutor - Android library for easy multi-threading in Android.

-### Prerequisites
-Android 5.0+ API 21+

 # Features
+* AndroExecutor is a android library that makes concurrency easy for you, using Executors.newCachedThreadPool(), Runnable, Handler.

-*Easy to do heavy work concurrently.
+* Easy to do heavy work concurrently.
-*Implement Your Own BackgroundTask, UITask.
+* Implement Your Own BackgroundTask, UITask.
-*Init AndroExecutor and run.
+* Init AndroExecutor and run.

 # Usage
 Implement your own BackgroundTask: